Jan Stevens

 Antwerp, Belgium

 I’m a full-stack developer based in Antwerp, captivated by technology and problem-solving.
-My experience spans across various software technologies including React, Node.js, Rails, Ruby, Postgres, GraphQL, and Elixir.
+My experience spans various software technologies including React, Node.js, Rails, Ruby, Postgres, GraphQL, and Elixir.

 In my free time, I enjoy culinary classes at Piva and swimming.
 As a typical Belgian Burgundian, I appreciate good food paired with a glass of wine.
 My personality can be described as straightforward with a dash of sarcasm.